Fast Rate Information-theoretic Bounds on Generalization Errors: Introduction

 \section{Introduction}

 The generalization error of a learning algorithm refers to the discrepancy between the loss of a learning algorithm on training data and that on unseen testing data.
 An upper bound on this quantity is crucial for assessing the generalization capability of learning algorithms.
 Conventionally, many bounding techniques are proposed under different conditions and assumptions.
 To name a few, \citet{vapnik1971uniform} proposed VC-dimension, which describes the richness of a hypothesis class for generalization ability.
 The notion of ``algorithmic stability" was introduced in \cite{kearns1997algorithmic} and \cite{devroye1979distributiona} (see also \citet{bousquet2002stability}) for bounding the generalization error by examining if a single training sample has a significant effect on the expected loss.
-PAC-Bayes bounds are a class of algorithm-dependent bounds first introduced by \citet{mcallester1999some} (see \cite{alquier2024user} for a recent survey).
-The PAC-Bayes bounds usually contain a Kullback-divergence term between the learning algorithm and a prior distribution and hence are similar in spirit to information-theoretic bounds, which contain mutual information terms, with the difference that most of them are high probability bounds and are data-distribution independent, therefore generally less tight.
-However, most bounds mentioned above are only concerned with the hypothesis space or the algorithm.
+Many of the abovementioned bounds are only concerned with the hypothesis space or the algorithm.
 For example, VC-dimension methods care about the worst-case bound which only depends on the hypothesis space.
 The stability methods only specify the properties of learning algorithms but do not require additional assumptions on hypothesis space.
 To fully characterize the intrinsic nature of a learning problem, it is shown in some recent works that the generalization error can be upper bounded using the information-theoretic quantities \cite{xu2017information,russo2016controlling}, and the bound usually takes the following form: